Being the ULTIMATE team member!

 - What to wear

-To give you more information we also have some handy blogs, which discuss why all of these things are so important!
+To give you more information we also have some handy blogs, which discuss why dress code is so important!

 These are guidelines that have been put in place whilst we are working professionally aboard, we always want to ensure we are doing our best to be respectful, culturally appropriate and professional.
-Being part of the staff team, please make sure you come ready, then we can jump into your training!
-Don’t worry you’ll still get the full training week in your first week arriving in Sri Lanka, then you’ll get your specific Supervisor training after this.
+Being part of the staff team, please make sure you come ready!
+Don’t worry though, you’re not expected to know everything yet, your first week in-country will still be all about training, then you’ll get your specific Supervisor training after this.
 By coming ready you’re off to the best start!

 If you have any questions about any of the above information, we would love to hear from you!
 Please feel free to give us a call in the office or send an email to [email protected]